Koh Lanta is one of the most beautiful islands I’ve ever seen and a real paradise for those who look for perfect sandy beaches.

-If you love diving you might want to check out the Scubafish and Go Dive Lanta which are both located in the Kantiang Bay area and provide scuba diving and snorkeling trips.
+If you love diving you might want to check out the Scubafish and Go Dive Lanta.
+They are both located in the Kantiang Bay area and provide scuba diving and snorkeling trips.

 Right after Kantiang Bay, there is another beautiful dreamy beach – Klong Hin.

-It is definitely one of the longer beaches of Koh Lanta and also perfect for an evening walk.
+It is definitely one of the longest beaches of Koh Lanta and also perfect for an evening walk.

 If you are looking for a place to stay in that area there is The Dream Team Beach Resort located on the south of Klong Hin Beach.